AlessandroMinali/rye/views/deploy.md

 Run `heroku login` and enter your credentials
 <a href="https://devcenter.heroku.com/articles/getting-started-with-ruby#set-up" target="_blank">Set-up</a>

-- 4: install ruby, if you haven't already for some reason.
+- 4: Install ruby, if you haven't already for some reason.
-Install ruby

 - 5: Get bundler, a popular gem to manage gem's for applications.
 Run this command: `gem install bundler`